-- being over friendly with children.
+- being over friendly with children

-- having favourites.
+- having favorites

-- taking photographs of children on their mobile phone.
+- taking photographs of children on their mobile phone

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door

-- humiliating pupils.
+- humiliating pupils

 Both Allegations and Low-Level concerns must be recorded on CPOMS Staff Safe, alerting the Headteacher.
 The headteacher will manage allegations and concerns.
-The DSL will have an overview of incidents in order to identify patterns and issues.
+The Headteacher and DSL will have an overview to allow review so that potential patterns of concerning, problematic or inappropriate behaviour can be identified

-The Local Authority Designated Officer is Jo Lloyd, contactable by phone on 01865 810603 or by email at lado.safeguardingchildren@oxfordshire.gov.uk
+The Local Authority Designated Officer team are contactable by phone on 01865 810603 or by email at lado.safeguardingchildren@oxfordshire.gov.uk